garantae/roblox-disaster-events/README.md

 # About
 The disaster event function will randomly select whether or not there should be an event in a current match.
-If there is, it will randomly select a disaster which currently are only two: lava rain and blizzard.
+Upon eligible for an event, it will randomly select a disaster to take place.
+Currently, there are two disasters available: lava rain and blizzard.

 # Functions
 * #### Event Eligibility